micahblu/wp-foundation/README.md

 WIDGETS
 _______

+* The theme supports 3 home page widget areas
-* Image widget that allows you to upload images from the widget panel, make them linkable and add text.
+* Theme has a built in Image widget that allows you to upload images from the widget panel, make them linkable and add text.